 Tier 1 and 2 employees must earn a base salary of \$1,500 or more to enroll in the plan.
 Pensionable salaries are limited to the IRS maximum salary compensation limits for Tier 1 employees and social security maximum wage for Tier 2 employees.
 Tier 2 employees earning over the social security maximum wage are eligible to participate in DCRP for the excess amount.
 Tier 3 employees must earn a base salary that is annually adjusted.
-For the fiscal year ended December 31, 2015 and 2014 this base salary amount was \$8,200 and \$8,100, respectively.
+For the fiscal year ended December 31, 2016 and 2015 this base salary amount was \$8,300 and \$8,200, respectively.
 Employees earning between \$5,000 and the Tier 3 minimum base salary are eligible for participation in DCRP.
 Pensionable salaries are limited to the social security maximum wage.
 Employees earning over the social security maximum wage are eligible to participate in DCRP for the excess amount.
 Tier 4 and 5 employees do not have a minimum salary requirement to enroll, but must work a minimum of 32 hours per week.
 Employees not meeting the minimum hour requirement but that make over \$5,000 are eligible to enroll in DRCP.
 Pensionable salaries are limited to the social security maximum wage are eligible to participate in DCRP for the excess amount.
 Tier 4 and 5 employees do not have a minimum salary requirement to enroll, but must work a minimum of 32 hours per week.
 Employees not meeting the minimum hour requirement but that make over \$5,000 are eligible to enroll in DRCP.
+Pensionable salaries are limited to the social security maximum wage.